 Azure is a big world.
-In order to narrow down the scope of things, I'm going to create a narrow set of assumptions to build a development and test lab in Azure.
+To narrow down the scope of things, I'm going to create a narrow set of assumptions to build a development and test lab in Azure.

 - Software development teams are distributed in multiple locations in Europe, Asia, and the United States.

-- There is an existing Windows on premesis Active Directory system in place for Authentication.
+- There is an existing Windows on premises Active Directory system in place for Authentication.

 - There is an existing Windows network system in place in at least three physical locations / offices.

 - There is an existing Wide Area Network system in place between the physical locations / offices.